Stockland Green Hills

-Stockland Green Hills (previously known as Green Hills Shopping Centre) is a large indoor/outdoor shopping centre located in East Maitland, an eastern suburb of Maitland, New South Wales, Australia.
+Stockland Green Hills, formerly Green Hills Shopping Centre, is a large indoor/outdoor shopping centre located in East Maitland, New South Wales, Australia.

-It is located on Molly Morgan Drive, East Maitland near the New England Highway, on a 15.7 ha parcel of land, and primarily serves the Maitland, Lower Hunter and the Upper Hunter regions to the west of Newcastle.
+It is located on Molly Morgan Drive near the New England Highway, on a 15.7 ha parcel of land.

 Transport

-Victoria Street Station is a 20 minute walk from Stockland Green Hills and is located on the Hunter Line.
+Victoria Street railway station is a 20 minute walk from Stockland Green Hills and is located on the Main Northern railway line.

-Stockland Green Hills has bus connections to Maitland, Morpeth, Newcastle Airport, Rutherford, Tenambit, Thornton and Woodberry, as well as local surrounding suburbs.
-It is served by Hunter Valley Buses.
+Stockland Green Hills has Hunter Valley Buses bus connections to Maitland, Morpeth, Newcastle Airport, Rutherford, Tenambit, Thornton and Woodberry, as well as local surrounding suburbs.
 The majority of its bus services are located on Molly Morgan Drive and Mitchell Drive.

 Stockland Green Hills has multi level car parks with 3,125 spaces.

 History

 Green Hills Shopping Centre opened on 14 November 1977 as a single level shopping centre with car parks.
 It featured Big W, Woolworths and 80 specialty stores.
 In December 2000 Stockland acquired the centre and renamed it Stockland Green Hills.

 In late 2001, Stockland Green Hills underwent a redevelopment involving the refurbishment of Big W and Woolworths and the addition of 40 specialty stores.
 In September 2002 a full line Coles supermarket, food court and 40 specialty stores opened.

 In October 2011 the $350 million expansion plans were approved with construction to start in 2012.
 The redevelopment plans were to expand the centre onto existing car parks and add a second level of retail.
-Myer, a discount department store, an additional 130 specialty stores and 1500 extra car parking spaces were planned to open in this new development.
+Myer, a discount department store, an additional 130 specialty stores and 1,500 extra car parking spaces were planned to open in this new development.
 The two level Myer store was planned to open between July 2013 and June 2014.

 However in August 2012 Myer delayed its planned opening of the store and the redevelopment was delayed.
 In December 2013 it was again announced that the redevelopment would start in the second half of 2014 but no work started.

 On 12 March 2015, after receiving its half-yearly financial update, Myer announced that it would no longer be included in the planned expansion of the centre.
 Myer had previously stated that it would open a store at Green Hills in the 2017-18 financial year.

 On 9 July 2015 David Jones announced it would open a single level store as part of the centre's planned development.
 Myer was originally planning to open over two levels, but David Jones announced that a single level store on the new upper level would be more appropriate.
 As a result of this decision two mini majors and one additional specialty store would be located in the lower space that had previously been earmarked for Myer.